 How much does a 1:1 session at the clinic cost?

-An individual 1:1 session costs £85 when you pay at the end of a session.
+Individual 1:1 therapy sessions are typically priced between £60-£85 depending on the age of the child.
 The duration of a session is 45-50 minutes, followed by 5-10 minutes of feedback.
-Discounts are available if you book and pay in advance for blocks of intensive therapy sessions.
+Discounts are available for booking and paying in advance for blocks of intensive therapy sessions.